software-mansion-labs/expo-horizon/expo-horizon-core/README.md

 val horizonAppId = BuildConfig.META_HORIZON_APP_ID
 ```

-Now, `horizonAppId` will contain the value of your Quest App ID as defined in your build configuration.
+Now, `horizonAppId` will contain the value of your Horizon App ID as defined in your build configuration.